What is a subject access request (SAR)?

 A subject access request, or SAR, is a written request to a company or organisation asking for access to the personal information it holds on you.

 This is a legal right everyone in the UK has, that you can exercise at any point for free in most circumstances.

 1 Your right to make a subject access request

-Following changes to data protection legislation introduced by EU-wide regulation called GDPR, you can now make a subject access request for free.
+Following EU-wide changes to data protection rules, introduced in the UK as the Data Protection Act 2018 (GDPR), you can make a subject access request for free.

-This right of access allows you to be aware of and verify the lawfulness of the processing of your personal data.
+This right of access means you can ask to review and verify the lawfulness of the processing of your personal data.
 For example, you might want to make a subject access request if you’re not convinced the company is processing your data lawfully, or to understand what an organisation knows about you.